-- The hostname must be configured on a network interface connected to the public network and should be resolved using /etc/hosts. - Hostnames should not contain an underscore () or include any whitespace characters. - The /etc/hosts file has the following format, where hostname can be the simple hostname or the fully qualified domain name:
+- The hostname must be configured on a network interface connected to the public network and should be resolved using /etc/hosts. - Hostnames cannot begin with an underscore () or include any whitespace characters. - The /etc/hosts file has the following format, where hostname can be the simple hostname or the fully qualified domain name: